When I was in university, I was asked to give a speech at an awards banquet.

 They need to know when they should -- and shouldn’t -- approach customers about a digital solution.

 So What Should You Do?

-The best training solution we’ve found that addresses all three of these challenges is a role-play scenario.
+The best training solution we’ve found that addresses both of these challenges is a role-play scenario.

 Role-play scenarios simulate real-life interactions, and when done well, allow staff to practice evaluating customer needs and recommending products naturally within life-like interactions.